Ermolli1996/LSN-Ermolli/lez03/README.txt

 Execute with "./< name_executable >" command.

-Outputs are: "*.res" and seed.out
+Outputs are: "*.res" and "seed.out".

 Files "sigma.*" contain the implementation of the uncertainties for data blocking.